About Me

 Michael’s writing—marked by empathy, depth, and clarity—explores issues such as healthcare reform, Medicare policy, long-term care, and the broader social systems that shape aging in America.
 Through his work, he aims to foster understanding, drive meaningful policy discussions, and highlight the invaluable contributions of older adults to society.

 A graduate of Concordia University Chicago with a master’s degree in gerontology, Michael is also a Fellow of The Op-Ed Project.
-He welcomes opportunities to share insights and commentary through interviews and public discussions related to the topics he writes about and advocates for.
+He welcomes opportunities to share insights and commentary through interviews and public discussions related to the topics he cares about and advocates for.

 “A society is judged not by its power or wealth, but by how it treats its oldest members.” — Adapted from Hubert H. Humphrey